niteshraj2310/Agroforestry/README.md

-## My boss told me to attach two pieces of wood together...
-I totally nailed it!
+## I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.